nemu69/snow-crash/level03/Ressources/README.md

 $ cat ./level03
 ```

 And we see some multiple line interesting.
-But the most curois line was ` /usr/bin/env echo Exploit me `
+But the most curious line was ` /usr/bin/env echo Exploit me `

 ```
 ▒[▒/usr/bin/env echo Exploit me0p▒▒▒L▒▒▒▒p▒▒▒▒▒▒▒▒▒▒▒▒▒▒zR|